Hao-Lawrence-Huang/scDeepFeatures/README.md

 ## Data sampling for different data characteristics
-### Sampled datasets download link:
+### Sampled datasets download link: (Uploading to cloud)
-Please use the link provided above for full datasets sampled
+Please use the link provided above for full datasets sampled (over 50 Gb)